Jackbaude/PiWeatherStation/README.md

 ```
 wget https://raw.githubusercontent.com/Jackbaude/PiWeatherStation/master/MysqlPython/createdb.py
 ```
+### Run the create.db once to create the database.
+You can name it what ever you want, in the code we called it 'test'.
 ## Edit this code
 #### Note the sensors I am using output voltage and I had to do math on, If you choose to use differennt sensors make sure to change the vaules in datacollecting.py